 Recent Trends in Philanthropic Giving

-The close of an organization’s fiscal year, whether in December or at some other time, provides an excellent opportunity to assess financial performance, including challenges and successes in the fundraising arena.
+The close of an organization's fiscal year provides an excellent opportunity to assess financial performance, including challenges and successes in the fundraising arena.
 One important element of such a review is a fact-based understanding of the current philanthropic climate, both regionally and nationally.
 Rather than rely on past conclusions or general giving patterns, it is advantageous to review the most current data on national funding trends.
 Research from two widely regarded sources, Giving USA and U.S. Trust, can provide context and benchmarks for understanding recent financial performance of arts and culture organizations compared to trends in the marketplace.

 Charitable Giving Increases

-Giving USA 2017: The Annual Report on Philanthropy for the Year 2016 provides a wealth of current data on philanthropic giving.
-A publication of Giving USA Foundation, researched and written by the Indiana University Lilly Family School of Philanthropy, this report provides an excellent overview of nationwide philanthropic trends.
-Giving USA Foundation’s findings estimate that total charitable giving from all sources was approximately $390.05 billion in 2016, an increase of 2.7 percent in current dollars, or 1.4 percent adjusted for inflation.
-Between 2006 and 2016, total giving increased by $93.96 billion in current dollars, or $37.56 billion in inflation-adjusted dollars.
+Giving USA 2018: The Annual Report on Philanthropy for the Year 2017 provides a wealth of current data on philanthropic giving.
+Researched and written by the Indiana University Lilly Family School of Philanthropy, this publication of the Giving USA Foundation provides an excellent overview of nationwide philanthropic trends.

-Last year, total giving for nonprofit organizations and charities increased in three of the four major funding sectors.
-At $281.86 billion, gifts from individual donors continues to be the strongest contributor to the total growth.
+Last year, total giving for nonprofit organizations and charities increased in all four major funding sectors.
+At $286.65 billion, individual donor giving remains the highest major funding sector.

 Arts and Culture Subsector Continues to Grow